 Foundations of Academic Literacy (FAL)

-Foundations of Academic Numeracy (FAN)
+Foundations of Analytical and Quantitative Reasoning (FAN)

 FANX99 is open to all new or returning SFU students and is designed to upgrade or refresh your analytical and quantitative skills.
 See Q Support below for related information.